mcolella326/mcolella326.github.io/_projects/2023-05-19-spandrel-analysis.md

   <em>Typical spandrel front view (left) and section view (right).</em>
 </div>

 My role in this phase of the project consisted of performing 2D FEA and 3D CFD simulations of vented and sealed spandrel assemblies under various exterior wind speed conditions to compare local temperature results and overall thermal performance results.
-I additionally assisted in developing a laboratory testing program to validate these simulations, assessing critical locations for thermocouple placement and using Design of Experiments techniques to determine a set of variants to be tested in future phases.
+I additionally assisted in developing a laboratory testing program to validate these simulations, assessing critical locations for thermocouple placement and determining a set of variants to be tested in future phases.

 # CFD Simulation and Results